Commitment & Governance

-- Supplier Code of Conduct
+Supplier Code of Conduct

 To ensure that our expectations are clear, our standards are specifically outlined in our Supplier Code of Conduct.

-- Sourcing Country Policy
+Sourcing Country Policy

-- Foreign Migrant Worker Policy
+Foreign Migrant Worker Policy

-- Conflict Minerals Policy
+Conflict Minerals Policy

-Victoria’s Secret &Co. prohibits its suppliers from using conflict minerals which may directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo and its adjoining countries in accordance with the Dodd-Frank Conflict Minerals Provisions.
-Form SD and Conflict Minerals Reports previously filed by Victoria’s Secret & Co. can be viewed as part of our SEC filings.
+VS&Co prohibits its suppliers from using conflict minerals which may directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo and its nine adjoining countries in accordance with the Dodd-Frank Act’s Conflict Minerals Provisions.
+We periodically survey suppliers to conduct reasonable country of origin inquiries regarding conflict minerals.

-- Independent Production Services (IPS)* Compliance Guidebook
+Independent Production Services (IPS) Compliance Guidebook

-*Independent Production Services (IPS) is a compliance function within Victoria’s Secret &Co. that works with suppliers to ensure goods are sourced from factories that meet or exceed Victoria’s Secret &Co.’s compliance standards.
-IPS is responsible for monitoring and enforcement of Victoria’s Secret &Co.‘s social compliance program and has been supporting global compliance for more than two decades, enabling improvement in working conditions, supply chain security, trade compliance and brand protection in our supply chain through monitoring, remediation, capacity building and training.
+*IPS is a compliance function within VS&Co that works with suppliers to ensure goods are sourced from factories that meet or exceed VS&Co’s compliance standards.
+IPS is responsible for monitoring and enforcement of VS&Co‘s social compliance program and has been supporting global compliance for more than two decades, enabling improvement in working conditions, supply chain security, trade compliance and brand protection in our supply chain through monitoring, remediation, capacity building and training.